Syed Masudal Hossain

 Syed Masudal Hossain was an Indian politician and the member of the 11th Lok Sabha who represented Murshidabad parliamentary constituency of West Bengal State.
-He was born on 14 August 1939 in Beniagram area of Murshidabad district of West Bengal, and was associated with Communist Party of India.
+He was born on 14 August 1939 in Beniagram area of Murshidabad district of West Bengal, and was associated with Communist Party of India (Marxist).

 Syed was also re-elected as the member of parliament during the 7th, 8th, 9th, 10th and 11th general elections (Lok Sabha) of the India.